hipop/rich-markdown-editor/README.md

 # rich-markdown-editor

+I added video uploads and optimized some of the experience based on the original version.

 A React and [Prosemirror](https://prosemirror.net/) based editor that powers [Outline](http://getoutline.com) and can also be used for displaying content in a read-only fashion.
 The editor is WYSIWYG and includes formatting tools whilst retaining the ability to write markdown shortcuts inline and output plain Markdown.
 See the **[Live demo storybook](https://rich-markdown-editor-demo.onrender.com/)**.